 You can throw all the ingredients into the slow cooker in less than 10 minutes and then come home to a delicious warming casserole.

 The pork and cider casserole is perfect served with mustard streaked mashed potatoes or thick slices of crusty bread smothered in butter to dip in the juices.
+Pork and apple is just such a yummy combination.

 Pork & Cider Casserole Ingredients